 Oral medicine is the specialty of dentistry concerned with the oral health care of medically compromised patients and with the diagnosis and non-surgical management of medically-related disorders or conditions affecting the oral and maxillofacial region.

 In 1981, I took and passed the rigorous examination of the American Board of Oral Medicine and received Diplomate status from that board.
-While the ADA has not recognized oral medicine as a specialty (they have not recognized any new specialties since 1956) many dentists do not have experience or training in the management of oral medicine problems.
+According to the American Dental Association (ADA), Oral Medicine is not a dental specialty.
+In contrast, according to the American Board of Dental Specialties (ABDS), Oral Medicine is a recognized dental specialty, based on approval of the application submitted by the American Board of Oral Medicine in 2015.
+Many dentists do not have experience or training in the management of Oral Medicine problems.
 Every dental school and most military bases have oral medicine departments and specialists.

 If you have a problem with your mouth or require special consideration in how you receive dental care, I am trained and will seek the best ways to get you that care.

 Artificial Heart Valve Recipients and Certain Congenital Heart Disease Patients — These patients may need to take antibiotics before dental procedures known to create bacteremia.
 Bacteria that may be forced into the gums during such dental procedures can (but usually don’t) seed out onto the altered valve.
 This condition is called Subacute Bacterial Endocarditis, or “SBE,” for short.
 If it is left undiagnosed and untreated, it can destroy the valve and require the need for open heart surgery to replace the valve.
 If detected in time, antibiotics can treat the condition.
 It is usually a simple matter to pretreat the patient with a high dose of antibiotics before the dental appointment.
 This preventive treatment with antibiotics before there is an infection called SBE Prophylaxis or SBE Precautions.